Reference

 Settings

-Add a default setting in DesertCMS::Config:
+Add a config default in DesertCMS::Config:

 module_example_enabled => 0,